AndrewWHans/system-analysis-design-capstone/README.md

 ## Default Admin User Credentials

-The application automatically creates an Admin account upon the first successful database connection.
-You can use these credentials to log in and access the Admin Dashboard:
+The application automatically creates an admin account upon the first successful database connection.
+You can use these credentials to log in and access the admin dashboard:

 *   **Username:** `admin`
 *   **Password:** `admin`